Location scouting in Milan and production logistics

 Frequently asked questions about Milan locations

-A: Booking the property is only the administrative step.
-You need a location manager to execute the logistics.
-Someone must secure the parking suspensions for the technical vans, check the electrical grid capacity of the building, and manage the basecamp setup.
-We handle this operational risk.
+Yes.
+Booking the property is only the first step.
+Execution requires a location manager on site to secure parking suspensions for technical vans, verify the building's electrical grid capacity, coordinate basecamp setup, and manage relations with neighbors and building administrators.